rbelnap/puppet-acme_vault/README.md

 appropriate machine.

 This module consists of a common class, a request class, and a deploy class.
-The request class is intented to be enabled on a single machine that will handle all the certificate request and validation.
+The request class is intended to be enabled on a single machine that will handle all the certificate request and validation.
 The deploy class is then enabled on any machine that requires the requested certificates.